GabrielNathanael/Task-Manager-Fullstack-App/README.md

 This project is open-source and available under the [MIT License](LICENSE).

+## 🚧 Development Status

+This project is currently under active development.
+Some features are already functional, but additional features are planned and will continue to be developed.
+Feel free to give suggestions or contribute if you're interested!

 # Task Manager Fullstack App

 This Task Manager application is a full-stack project built using Laravel (backend API) and React (frontend), with authentication via Firebase.
 It is designed to manage tasks and projects efficiently.